"How to" Guideline series is coordinated by Helen

 - UMD & library resources and links:

-- UMD library research tools: includes links to
+- UMD library research collections

 - Refworks Import Directions: Links to step-by-step directions on how to important to Refworks from different databases